Republicans vote in special primary in bellwether Florida district

 Young's potential posthumous impact on the race was further diluted when his second wife, Beverly, endorsed Jolly while one of his sons endorsed Peters in what the Times reported as a public rift between mother and son.

-It was another fissure in the fractured local Republican Party as it prepares to face Democrats in the general election.
+It was another fissure in the fractured local Republican Party as it prepares to face Democrats in the general election in March.

-"There wasn't a consensus nominee here which will put the burden on the Republicans to put Humpty Dumpty back together," MacManus said.
+"There wasn't a consensus nominee here," McManus said, "which will put the burden on the Republicans to put Humpty Dumpty back together."